 Dark Leafy Green

-Dark leafy greens encompass a diverse category of nutrient-dense vegetables including spinach, kale, collards, and Swiss chard, prized in cuisines worldwide for their mineral content and versatility.
-These greens form the foundation of healthy eating and feature prominently in Mediterranean, African, and Asian cuisines.
-Rich in chlorophyll, vitamins, and minerals, dark leafy greens can be consumed raw in salads or cooked through various methods.
-Their slightly bitter to earthy flavor profiles make them adaptable to both simple preparations and complex culinary creations.
+Dark leafy greens encompass nutrient-dense vegetables including spinach, kale, collards, Swiss chard, and arugula, prized for exceptional vitamin and mineral content.
+These vegetables form the foundation of modern healthy cuisine and are essential in Mediterranean, African, and Asian culinary traditions.
+Their versatility allows preparation raw in salads or cooked through sautéing, braising, and steaming, making them indispensable to both professional and home kitchens.

 Flavor Profile